Unnamed Point 273 (NO 276349, 273m)

 Back at the gravel pile near my starting point, I turned left instead of heading back to the car.
 This took me down a broad forestry track that slowly turned into a narrow, muddy slot between whin bushes, flanked on the right by a barbed wire fence.
 To judge by the footprints, it’s well travelled.
 I wonder what takes people back and forth between Little Ballo and Dron so frequently, along a path that isn’t entirely pleasant to walk.

 I turned off to the right at a metal gate in the fence, at NO 282338, on to a track marked on the 1:25,000 map.
 For a while this seemed gloomily unpromising, until it burst out into the open ground around Redmyre Loch.
+(Note added 2021: This gate is now wired shut and wrapped in barbed wire.
+The area around Redmyre Loch is accessible via a grassy track leading west from the field gate at NO 285334.)

 Something very strange was happening out on the loch, to judge from the intermittent blasts of sound, vaguely reminiscent of a hunting horn, wafting over from that direction.
 I strolled down to the water’s edge, to see nothing but a pair of mute swans, who certainly seemed an unlikely source for the racket.
 But after I’d peered at them suspiciously for a while, the true source of the noise swam into view—a little flotilla of wintering whooper swans, vocalizing at each other madly for some obscure cygnean reason.